-2: Modules - additional regulations Additional requirements t o pass any module(s) listed in the above tables.
-Module title Module title Regulation PA as Professional The PAPER Grading Committee must also agree that candidates have met the Evaluation Report A - requirements to pass the module.
-CMD705 PA as Professional The PAPER Grading Committee must also agree that candidates have met the Evaluation Report B - requirements to pass the module.
-CMD707
+2: Modules - additional regulations Additional requirements to o pass any module(s) listed in the above tables.
+Module title Regulation PA as Professional Evaluation Report A - CMD705 The PAPER Grading Committee must also agree that candidates have met the requirements to pass the module.
+PA as Professional Evaluation Report B - CMD707 The PAPER Grading Committee must also agree that candidates have met the requirements to pass the module.